lhcb/starterkit-lessons/first-analysis-steps/asking-questions.md

 {% callout "Love letters also known as private replies" %}

 Please do not reply to questions privately.
-We are trying to solve a technical issue, not writing lover letters.
+We are trying to solve a technical issue, not writing love letters.
 If you take the discussion off the mailing list future generations will just see the question and no solution.
 You will also miss out on help from others that did not chime in to your first question but might be able to help later on.